...

 American Rhythm dances consist of: Cha-Cha-Cha, Rumba, Swing, Bolero and Mambo

-types of ballroom dance American style rhythm
+types of ballroom dance american rhythm style

 Cha Cha (also known as the Cha Cha Cha).
 Dated to 1950s Cuba, the basic footwork pattern of the Cha-Cha-Cha (one-two-three cha-cha-cha) is found in several Afro-Cuban dances from the Santería religion.
 Competition attire features dresses with short skirts for ladies, often with ruffles or fringe to emphasize the strong hip action.